“You shall teach these words to your children”

 Our middle school students study Jewish values by exploring ancient and contemporary texts.
 Students continue their study of the prayers used in our worship service.
 Most of our students also prepare during this time for bar/bat mitzvah.

 Our 10th and 11th graders participate in Confirmation class.
-Students study all year with Rabbi Sherman, exploring what it means to be a Jewish adult and make Jewish choices.
+Students explore what it means to be a Jewish adult and make Jewish choices.
 Students lead the service and share their own Jewish journeys at a special Shavuot service in May.
 Confirmation students also participate in TYGER, our youth group for high school students.